aiven/aiven-docs/docs/products/grafana/howto/replace-expression-string.md

 To get the dashboard URL and UID (`GRAFANA_DASHBOARD_URL` and `GRAFANA_DASHBOARD_UID`):

--   Go to the dashboard on which you want to change metric expression strings.
+-   Go to the dashboard on which where to change the metric expression strings.
 -   Save the dashboard URL (`GRAFANA_DASHBOARD_URL`).
 -   Select the **Dashboard settings** icon, then select **JSON Model**.